Year 4 2025 - 2026

 Click the link for a selection of videos to help you support your child with this: https://www.bbc.co.uk/bitesize/topics/zktdp9q

-Following this, we will be exploring the fictional text ‘Journey’ by … We will take part in a variety of sentence stacking and experience-based lessons following the story of ‘Journey’ with a view to create their own narrative based on a journey.
+Following this, we will be exploring the fictional text ‘The Princess and the Pea’ by Lauren Child.
+We will take part in a variety of sentence stacking and experience-based lessons following the story of The Princess and the Pea with a view to create their own version of the story.
+We will then explore writing Instructions based on the same narrative.

 We will focus on embedding a variety of grammatical and linguistic techniques in our writing.
-These will include fronted adverbials, dialogue using inverted commas, metaphors and similes.
+These will include fronted adverbials, dialogue using inverted commas, expanded noun phrases and varying sentence structure.

 Maths

-This half term, we will be developing our understanding of place value and numbers to 10,000.
-The children will learn to recognise the value of each digit in four-digit numbers and practise representing these in different ways, including using number lines, diagrams and practical resources.
-They will compare and order numbers, round to the nearest ten, hundred and thousand, and apply these skills to solve a range of problems.
+This half term, we will be developing our understanding of calculation with a focus on multiplication and division.
+The children will learn to multiply and divide using formal methods such as column multiplication and bus stop method for short division.
+They will also explore maths fluency through diagrams and practical resources.
 Alongside this, we will continue to consolidate mental and written methods for addition and subtraction.
 These skills will provide a strong foundation for the work we will move on to later in the term.

 Reading

-We will then move onto a non-fiction text, ‘Pride: The Story of Harvey Milk and the Rainbow Flag’.
+We will then move onto a non-fiction text, ‘Mysteries of Harris Burdick’.
 During this unit, we will build on the skills introduced previously as well as developing an understanding of non-fiction texts and their features.

 Art